-The United States Mint began accepting orders from authorized purchasers for the 2011 Silver Eagle on January 3, 2011.
+The United States Mint began accepting orders from authorized purchasers for the 2011 Silver Eagle (Buy on eBay) on January 3, 2011.
 Sales of the annual one ounce silver bullion coin started in impressive fashion, with more than 6 million coins purchased in January.
 Despite a continued elevated sales level throughout the year, the Mint did manage to release both the collector proof and uncirculated versions of the coin.

 Amidst the continued high demand for Silver Eagles bullion coins, the US Mint implemented several changes to the program to increase output.
 This included process improvements at the West Point Mint, an increased number of precious metals blanks suppliers, and additional production at the San Francisco Mint.

 The later step was an unusual development, as the bullion version of the Silver Eagle had been produced exclusively at the West Point Mint for more than a decade.
 The major third party grading companies almost immediately announced that they would begin specially encapsulating 2011 Silver Eagles struck at the San Francisco Mint.
 Since these coins did not contain a mint mark or any other identification, the only way to receive the special encapsulation was by submitting a sealed Monster Box of 500 coins with the proper identifying markings from the San Francisco Mint.

 Eventually, the bullion coins achieved another all time annual sales record with a final mintage of 40,020,000.